sphillips32/A-Longitudinal-Study-of-County-Health-Insurance-Coverage-2010-2025/README.md

 ## Overview

 This project uses 16 annual releases of CHR&R data to track uninsured rates at the county level from 2010 through 2025.
-The study is **descriptive** — it characterizes patterns and associations (including the ACA Medicaid expansion period ~2014) without making causal claims.
+The study is **descriptive** as it attempts to characterize patterns and associations (including the ACA Medicaid expansion period ~2014) without making causal claims.

 **What this project produces:**
 - A clean, county-year panel dataset spanning 2010–2025